Naturality of Heegaard Floer invariants under positive rational contact surgery: Positive Contact Surgery

 On the other hand, the open book $(S'',\phi'')$ is clearly planar and the monodromy $\phi''$ is given by the composition of right twists along all but one boundary component together with various copies of the disjoint circles $K^{-j}$ as indicated in Figure \ref{Figure H}.
 The proof of Theorem \ref{naturalitythmspec} rests on the following result.

 \begin{lemma} The 3-manifold $Y''$ described by $(S'',\phi'')$ is diffeomorphic to the lens space $-L(q,r)$.
 Moreover, the 2-handle cobordism $Y_{p/q}\to Y\#(-L(q,r))$ corresponding to the reducible open book surgery is diffeomorphic to $-W_{p/q}$, the rational surgery cobordism with its orientation reversed.
-Finally, the open book decomposition $(S'',\phi'')$ is HKM-strong in the sense of Definition \ref{strongdef}. \end{lemma}
+Finally, the open book decomposition $(S'',\phi'')$ is HKM strong in the sense of Definition \ref{strongdef}. \end{lemma}

 \begin{proof} The first sentence follows from the second.
 The latter can be proved in a manner analogous to \cite[Proposition 4.1]{LS2011}, in fact our constructions in this section are generalizations of those in \cite{LS2011}.
 Working more directly, Figure \ref{Figure I} shows the contact surgery diagram resulting from the Ding-Geiges-Stipsicz procedure, along with a copy of the once-stabilized knot $K^-$.
 Note that $K$ is a Legendrian in a 3-manifold $(Y,\xi)$, which itself can be described by a contact surgery diagram; this background diagram is not indicated in the figure.
 The reducible open book surgery cobordism is given by a 2-handle attached along $K^-$ with framing equal to the Thurston-Bennequin invariant of $K^-$; we turn the cobordism over and reverse its orientation by bracketing all surgery coefficients and introducing a 0-framed meridian for $K^-$.
-To simplify the picture, note that the stabilized pushoffs $K_2,\ldots, K_n$ can be successively slid, each over the preceding, to give a chain of unknots (in fact, since we have performed $-1$ contact surgery on each of these knots, \cite{DGhandle} implies each $K_j$ is Legendrian isotopic to a stabilized standard Legendrian meridian of $K_{j-1}$ for $j = 2,\ldots n$).
+To simplify the picture, note that the stabilized pushoffs $K_2,\ldots, K_n$ can be successively slid, each over the preceding, to give a chain of unknots (in fact, since we have performed $-1$ contact surgery on each of these knots, \cite{DGhandle} implies each $K_j$ is Legendrian isotopic to a stabilized standard Legendrian meridian of $K_{j-1}$ for $j = 2,\ldots, n$).
 The corresponding smooth surgery picture is shown in Figure \ref{Figure K}(a), and a little more manipulation of the diagram (sliding $K^-$ and then $K_1$ over $K_0$) gives Figure \ref{Figure K}(d).

-Recalling that $[a_1,\ldots, a_n] = \frac{x}{y-x}$, that $x = p-q\,tb(K)$, $y = q$, and writing $p = mq-r$ it is easy to obtain Figure \ref{Figure P}, which is nothing but the surgery cobordism $W_{p/q}$.
+Recalling that $[a_1,\ldots, a_n] = \frac{x}{y-x}$, that $x = p-q\tb(K)$, $y = q$, and writing $p = mq-r$ it is easy to obtain Figure \ref{Figure P}, which is nothing but the surgery cobordism $W_{p/q}$.
 Since our picture has the wrong orientation, the proof is complete except for the claim that the diagram for $-L(q,r)$ is HKM strong.
-We postpone this to the end of the section. \end{proof}
+We postpone this to Section \ref{strongsec}. \end{proof}

 \begin{proof}[Proof of Theorem \ref{naturalitythmspec}] The previous lemma shows that the oppositely-oriented surgery cobordism $-W_{p/q}: -Y\#L(q,r)\to -Y_{x/y}(K)$ is diffeomorphic to the reducible open book surgery cobordism, after turning around.
 The naturality property of such reducible surgery cobordisms (Theorem \ref{naturalitythm}) proves the result. \end{proof}